Vyral/base-template/_drafts/why-nows-a-great-time-for-buyers-and-sellers-in-monterey-county.md

 ---

 {% include youtube.html %}

+The latest statistics are in for Monterey County, and the news is good for both buyers and sellers.

 What’s the latest news from our Monterey County market?
 From August 2017 to July 2018, the market stayed pretty consistent, which was pleasantly surprising.
 When I looked at the statistics, I expected to see big fluctuations with the list-to-sales price ratio, but it is actually stayed in the 92% to 97% range.
 Not only is the Monterey County market consistent, but it’s also robust, which means that it is a great time for buyers and sellers to make their move.